-When starting a new cycle, it is necessary to have a baseline monitor.
+When starting a new cycle, it is necessary to have patient instructions.
 This means on cycle day 1(abbreviated as CD 1), your first full flow day, call the office to setup an appointment.
 If you plan to monitor away from our office, please contact the office for a lab and ultrasound order form to be sent to you.
 When you call to make your appointment, please let us know if you are planning to do an egg retrieval cycle or embryo transfer cycle.
 The baseline monitor day is preferably done on CD2 or CD3.
 Unfortunately, if you are unable to monitor before CD5, we will ask you to wait until your next cycle to begin treatment.

 Once we receive your results, Dr. Yelian will review your blood work and ultrasound information and create a customized treatment plan based on your unique.
 In most cycles, patients will monitor 3-4 times in order to provide the most accurate treatment both for ovulation induction during egg retrieval cycles and for body-embryo synchronization during embryo transfer cycles.
 However, on occasion it may be necessary to monitor more or less than this since our facility uses less medications and everyone’s response to medication varies.